-[PR.5.3.6-1] The 5G network shall be able to collect information on energy consumption and carbon emission that are attributed to the subscriber as part of charging information.
+[PR.5.3.6-1] The 5G network shall be able to collect information on energy consumption and carbon emission that are attributed to the subscriber.

-Editor’s Note: accuracy of attribution per subscriber is FFS
+NOTE: Attribution to subscribers will be based on a combination of measurements, service configuration, statistics, computations and estimates.
+The level of accuracy of attribution determines what can be done with the information, from providing information to the subscriber to be part of some carbon accounting scheme.

 5.4 Use case on supporting information exposure and service adjustment based on energy supply mix